Green around the gills? Why nausea happens when your dose increases

 Why nausea often improves after a week or two

-For most people, nausea during dose escalation is temporary.
+For most people, nausea during dose escalation is temporary (breathe a collective sigh of relief).

 The digestive system gradually adapts to: